Tristan67/Fibor-REPL/README.md

 # Fibor-REPL
 An iOS app to exercise and demonstrate the functionality of the [Fibor framework](https://github.com/Tristan67/Fibor).

-## Create App Project
+## Download the App Project
 1. Download the project.
 2. Open the Xcode project file ("Fibor-REPL.xcodeproj") with Xcode.

+## Download the Fibor Framework
+1. Download the Fibor framework project located [here](https://github.com/Tristan67/Fibor).
+2. Open the downloaded folder in Finder and navigate to "Fibor.xcodeproj".

+## Link the App and Framework
-3. In the Navigation area, delete the sub Xcode project called "Fibor.xcodeproj".
+1. In the Navigation area of the Xcode window, delete the sub Xcode project called "Fibor.xcodeproj".

-4.
+2. Drag the "Fibor.xcodeproj" file from Finder under the "Fibor-REPL.xcodeproj" in the Navigation area.

+3. Click on the "Fibor-REPL.xcodeproj" file.
+4. In the Editor area, select the Fibor REPL target and select the General tab at the top.
+5. In the Navigation area, navigate to the "Fibor.framework" (Fibor.xcodeproj > Products > Fibor.framework).
+6. Drag the "Fibor.framework" to the Embedded Binaries section in the Editor area.

+7. The projects are linked and the App is ready to build and run!